Zimbabwe blast rocks stadium in apparent assassination attempt on President

 Bulawayo, Zimbabwe (CNN)Zimbabwe's government is calling an explosion Saturday an assassination attempt on President Emmerson Mnangagwa, who was holding a campaign rally at a stadium.

 The President escaped injuries, but others were injured and hospitalized.
+A security officer had to have a leg amputated, presidential spokesman George Charamba said.
 The blast occurred at White City Stadium in Bulawayo.

-"Investigations are underway and more details will be given to the public," presidential spokesman George Charamba said, according to the state-run newspaper The Herald.

-"There have been multiple attempts on the President's life over the past five years."
+"The President's response has been: We answer with love.
+We must not speculate ahead of investigations," Charamba said.

-The country's two vice presidents were among at least eight people injured, The Herald reported.
+The country's two vice presidents were among the injured, the state-run newspaper The Herald reported.
 Kembo Mohadi suffered leg injuries, and Constantino Chiwenga had slight facial bruises, state media said.

+Chiwenga's wife was also hospitalized, but she has been treated and released, Charamba said.

-Other injured officials included Oppah Muchinguri-Kashiri, minister of water, environment and climate, and Engelbert Rugeje, party secretary of the ruling ZANU-PF.
+Other injured officials include Oppah Muchinguri-Kashiri, minister of water, environment and climate, and Engelbert Rugeje, party secretary of the ruling ZANU-PF.

 The Zimbabwe Broadcasting Corp. said three of its crew members were hurt and taken to Mpilo Hospital in Bulawayo